RotichD/fullstack-portfolio/README.md

-# Front Developer Portfolio | Dylan Rotich
+# Developer Portfolio | Dylan Rotich

 I decided to create a new portfolio with my new favorite tech tools: Next.js, TypeScript, and TailwindCSS.